 - A child, a young person, or their parent/carer raises a concern with a professional

 - A child or young person's needs are unclear, or are broader than the professional's service can address.

 Training and support to help you complete an EHA

 - Completing EHAs, both face-to-face and online

 - Using the Signs of Safety (SoS) approach

 - Taking on the Lead Professional role and facilitating Team Around the Family (TAF) meetings

 - Taking on the Lead Worker role as part of the Working with Families programme

 Early help professionals group

-or specific areas of practice.
-To find out the details of when the next Early Help professionals group is scheduled to meet, please contact our Early Help team.
+These meetings are arranged by the EHA team.
+They take place termly and cover specific areas of practice.
+To find out when the next meeting is due to take place, please contact our Early Help team.